Date (YYYY, YYYYmm, YYYYmmDD), #hashtag, fragment, word, or phrase:

 Add thirty two ounces crushed tomatoes;

-Cover the saucepan now.
+Cover the top of the double boiler now.

 Notes